Quit hogging the armrest

 A co-worker of mine has the exact opposite approach to life (he’s one of those disgustingly well-adjusted “what me worry?” types), and he recently described his take on Job Frustration like this:

-in coach on an intercontinental flight.
+“it’s like being stuck in the middle seat in coach on an intercontinental flight.
 You fidget and struggle, but you just can’t get any more comfortable, and the jackasses on either side of you have hogged the armrests.
 And you know you have 6 hours left of this.
 So I just Give Up.
 I stop trying to get more comfortable, stop jockeying for my share of the armrests, and just give up.
 I resign myself to the situation, and once I realize that I have no control, and I just let it happen, Then I relax and fall asleep.
 Hell, I might even enjoy the in-flight movie, which is invariably something like ‘She-Devil’ or ‘Stargate’.”

-I scoffed, “Why in the HELL would anybody fly COACH on an intercontinental flight?!!!
+"Yeah, RIGHT" I scoffed, “Why in the HELL would anybody fly COACH on an intercontinental flight?!!!
 And for the record nobody, and I mean NOBODY, enjoyed 'She-Devil' or 'Stargate'.”

 And there, my friends, THERE is the very essence of my problem.